Vera Zvonareva: 1999–2002: Early career, ITF titles and top 50

-Zvonareva started to compete on the ITF Women's Circuit in 1999, debuting at an ITF tournament in Tbilisi, Georgia.
+Zvonareva started to compete on the ITF Women's Circuit in 1999, debuting at a tournament in Tbilisi, Georgia.
 She won three qualifying matches there to reach the main draw before losing in the first round.

-The next year, she won an ITF event in Moscow, without dropping a set, despite being unranked.
+The following year 2000, she turned professional and won an ITF event in Moscow, without dropping a set, despite being unranked.
 The event was just the second event she had played in her professional career.
 Five weeks later, she made her WTA-level debut at the Tier I tournament in Moscow, beating world No. 148, Elena Bovina, before losing to world No. 11, Anna Kournikova, in the second round.
 In 2001, she failed to qualify for WTA Tour events in Key Biscayne and Moscow, but reached a semifinal at the ITF tournament in Civitanova, Italy.
 During this time, she won the Orange Bowl Under-18s event in 2000 and 2001.

 In 2002, Zvonareva won her second ITF title in Naples, Florida and in July reached her first singles final on the WTA Tour at Palermo, losing to Mariana Díaz Oliva, in three sets.
 She also achieved semifinal finishes in Warsaw and Sopot, plus a quarterfinal finish in Bol, Croatia.
 Zvonareva won three qualifying matches at the French Open to reach the main draw for the first time at a Grand Slam tournament.
 She lost there in the fourth round to eventual champion, Serena Williams, in three sets.
 Her ranking was high enough for a direct entry into the Wimbledon Championships, where she lost in the second round to the 23rd seed Iva Majoli.
 At the US Open, Zvonareva lost to world No. 7, Kim Clijsters, in the third round.
 Her ranking rose into the top 100 after the French Open and into the top 50 after the US Open.